Barium sulfide

 Barium sulfide is the inorganic compound with the formula BaS.
 BaS is the barium compound produced on the largest scale.
-It is an important precursor to other barium compounds including BaCO3 and the pigment lithopone, ZnS/BaSO4.
+It is an important precursor to other barium compounds including barium carbonate and the pigment lithopone, ZnS/BaSO4.
 Like other chalcogenides of the alkaline earth metals, BaS is a short wavelength emitter for electronic displays.
 It is colorless, although like many sulfides, it is commonly obtained in impure colored forms.

-Discovery, production and properties
+Discovery

-BaS was prepared by the Italian alchemist Vincentius (or Vincentinus) Casciarolus (or Casciorolus, 1571–1624) via the thermo-chemical reduction of BaSO4 (available as the mineral barite).
-It is currently manufactured by an improved version of Casciarolus's process using coke in place of flour and charcoal.
+BaS was prepared by the Italian alchemist Vincenzo Cascariolo (also known as Vincentius or Vincentinus Casciarolus or Casciorolus, 1571–1624) via the thermo-chemical reduction of BaSO4 (available as the mineral barite).
+It is currently manufactured by an improved version of Cascariolo's process using coke in place of flour and charcoal.
 This kind of conversion is called a carbothermic reaction: